Please Review Our Physical Requirements Prior to Booking

 We do realize that there are many people over the age of 75 that are in great shape and would have no problem engaging in tandem skydiving activities.
 We also realize there are just as many people over the age of 75 that would not fit our basic standard allowing us to give proper training partly due to physical limitations.
 We now have made a decision and have set a policy that we well no longer take anyone on a skydive over the age of 75.
 We also reserve the right to refuse service to anyone, any age, at anytime for any reason we see fit.
 We apologize if this is an inconvenience.
 We will be happy to give you a list of other skydiving centers that may accommodate you.

-Second, we have an absolute weight limit of 230 lbs for any prospective jumper.
+Second, we have weight limits that apply for any prospective jumper.
 (That is clothing and shoes on, ready to jump).
+We will weigh you.
 We also are cognizant of a person's height-to-weight proportion, as a person's physical ability is often linked to this number.
 Below is a chart which outlines different maximum weights for different heights.
 This chart is relatively liberal, but we have found that beyond these limits (for any given height) there is an exponentially increased risk for injury.
 We are (and have always been) focused on safety and comfort here at Skydive Newport, and these are the limits we have decided on.
 Please be absolutely certain that you fit into this graphic, as well as all others in your group.
 If you or others in your group show up and are beyond these weight limits (for a given height), you will be refused the ability to jump and will be responsible for a $100 late cancellation fee.
 We try to be upfront and honest about this policy as much as possible prior to making a reservation.

-Skydive Newport Height to Weight Ratio for Tandem Skydivers
+Skydive Newport Height to Weight Ratio for Tandem Skydivers.
+If we're in question we will weigh you!

 Drug and Alcohol Policy